phetsims/phet-info/ide/idea/setup.md

-# Setup Intellij IDEA for PhET Development
+# Setup WebStorm and Intellij IDEA for PhET Development

-Note: links may be outdated for the current version of Intellij, but they can get you started down the right track.
+*NOTE: Most of the PhET team uses WebStorm, but some use IDEA.
+These instructions might work for WebStorm or IDEA, but not both.
+Or instructions might be incorrect for the current version of either tool.
+These instructions are intended to get you pointered in the right direction.
+If you notice errors or areas that need clarification, please update.*

 1. Make sure that you have cloned all of the repos into a directory.
 First clone `perennial/`, and then run `perennial/bin/clone-missing-repos.sh`.